MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 description: "A complete listing of the SharePoint Migration basic and advanced settings."
 ---

->Note: Settings that are available only the SPMT V3 Initial Release are indicated below.
-# SPMT Settings
+# SharePoint Migration Tool Settings

+The following table details the settings available in SPMT.
 Advanced settings should only be changed or managed by your IT professional.

+> [!Note]
+> Some Settings that are available only in the SPMT V3 Initial Release are indicated below.

 |**Setting**|**Description**|
 |:-----|:-----|